PurePressure Product Documents

 Choosing A Rosin Bag

-For dry sift use a 36 micron or 72 micron bag.
-72 micron rosin bags will offer higher yields compared to 36 micron rosin bags, but the 36 micron bags will provide the highest quality product.
-For flower sifting use a 115 micron or 90 micron bag.
-You will get the highest yield from a 115 micron rosin bag compared with a 90 micron rosin bag, but the 90 micron bags will give you more filtration and slightly higher quality product.
+For dry sift use a 36 micron or 72-micron bag.
+72-micron rosin bags will offer higher yields compared to 36-micron rosin bags, but the 36-micron bags will provide the highest quality product.
+For the flower, sifting use a 115 micron or 90-micron bag.
+You will get the highest yield from a 115-micron rosin bag compared with a 90-micron rosin bag, but the 90-micron bags will give you more filtration and a slightly higher quality product.

 - 36 micron - Most filtration available, highest quality output rosin for use with dry sift